momentum-team-3/momentum-team-3.github.io/_posts/2020-07-16-css-layout.md

 You can start work on this tomorrow, Friday, after you turn in the dog adoption website.

-This assignment is due on Tuesday, May 26, at 9:30 am.
+This assignment is due on Tuesday, July 21, at 9:30 am.

 ### Links and resources